 Landon Bone Baker Architects was the lead architect on three phases of development that included the design and construction of new infrastructure and the design and/or overseeing construction of 219 rental and 257 for-sale units.
 The phases include a combination of modern and traditional architecture that complement the surrounding neighborhood and provide spectacular views of the city while focusing on affordability, community, accessibility and energy sustainability.
 Units are designed to maximize space, more than 30% of the units meet accessible/adaptable requirements, the development was the first project of its type to participate in the Chicago Green Permit Program and exceed those requirements, and on-site maintenance and community rooms provide supportive services such as training, counseling and education courses.

 Landon Bone Baker has also parntered with archi-treasures, a local organization that works with communities to provide public art and common spaces within the community.

-In 2001, the Chicago Housing Authority completed the first phase of redevelopment at Henry Horner Homes.
+In 1996 the Chicago Housing Authority completed the first phase of redevelopment at Henry Horner Homes.
 In Phase I of the redevelopment, 466 units of Horner public housing were demolished and 461 units of public housing were built.
-Of these units, 200 were constructed on the site of the former “Superblock” where the Horner Extension…Read More
+Of these units, 200 were constructed on the site of the former “Superblock” where the Horner Extension high-rises…Read More